raul23/ebook-classifier-training/README.rst

    for high-dimensional prediction problems, linear models are often better suited as most problems become linearly separable when the feature space has 10,000 dimensions or more.

-Part 2: classifiers trained on the medium-size dataset
+Part B: classifiers trained on the medium-size dataset
 ------------------------------------------------------
 These are the classification results from models trained on the `medium-size dataset (202 documents) <#medium-size-dataset-202-documents-with-10-categories>`_ with ten categories: algorithms, artificial intelligence, artificial neural networks, compiler, computer security, data structures, database, linux, machine learning, penetration testing.